-Technology and aggressive strain to be a client’s go-to adviser, heightened awareness of work-lifestyles balance and intellectual health well being inside the felony profession: Are those forces working towards each other?
+Technology and aggressive strain to be a client’s go-to adviser, heightened awareness of work-life balance and intellectual health well-being inside the felony profession: Are those forces working towards each other?

 There’s likely no clean solution.
 However, it’s nonetheless clear that attorneys have adapted over the past decade-plus.
 Practitioners approach all-hours accessibility as a truth of lifestyles at this point; however, they also warn that dealing with patron expectations is fundamental in ensuring they get the right advice in the long run.